 However, in some cases, it is instantly fatal.
-But in others, it could be a contributing factor to the death of the victim.
+But in others, it could be a contributing factor to the later death of the victim.
 Furthermore, electrical and arc burns can have other dangers associated with them.
 So these can cause further injuries.

-Examples include High voltage lines creating energy arcs.
+Examples include: High voltage lines creating energy arcs.
 Plus, arc projectors also shoot fire and flying fragmented metal.
 Also, low-energy arcs can produce vapors, dust, and flammable gasses.

-Will Getting Legal Help Give You Peace of Mind?
+Does Getting Legal Help Give You Peace of Mind?

+Yes!
+Having the right lawyer for your case will give you peace of mind for sure.
+Did you suffer one of these types of damages claims?
+Perhaps it was a loved one of yours who was hurt?
 The lawyers at Ehline Law Firm can help.
 We have the experience and resources to ensure you recover a fair settlement.
 Our burn injury attorneys can get contacted at (213) 596-9642.